 The grantee must comply with all applicable restrictions on the use of federal funds set out in federal appropriations statutes.
-Pertinent restrictions that may be set out in applicable appropriations acts are indicated at https://ojp.gov/funding/Explore/FY20AppropriationsRestrictions.htm.
+Pertinent restrictions that may be set out in applicable appropriations acts are indicated at FY21 Appropriations and Restrictions and FY22 Appropriation & Restrictions.